Protect Your Business from Ransomware as a Service

 However, with success comes attention, so it’s only logical that criminals have emulated these models.

-Like advanced enterprise applications, ransomware is a complex application, requiring custom code that runs on end points, as well as a network of command and control (C&C) servers.
+Like advanced enterprise applications, ransomware is complex malware, requiring custom code that runs on end points, as well as a network of command and control (C&C) servers.
 In addition, there are back-end requirements to store unique keys, collect ransoms, and deliver decryption keys.
 It requires significant testing and support to operate smoothly, along with continuous development and updates to avoid detection.

 Therefore, after years of simply selling source code on the dark web, criminals have taken their cues from these scalable cloud businesses and begun selling ransomware in an as-a-service model.